Local Ombudsman Contracts

 Crime Victims Legal Assistance Project - Elder Justice (CVLAP-EJ)

 Under a grant from the federal Victims of Crime Act (VOCA), MEJI helps support and works closely with a new program to provide free civil legal assistance to victims of elder abuse.
 The Crime Victims Legal Assistance Project -- Elder Justice has a staff of 10 lawyers who are housed in local legal services offices.
 These advocates provide a broad array of legal services to promote older adults’ safety, security, and dignity including obtaining protection orders, connecting older adults to public benefits and services, seeking to recover funds and property lost as the result of fraud or exploitation, challenging negligent or abusive guardians, evicting abusers who live with their victims, and addressing abuse in institutions.
 Clients age 55 and older may receive help whether or not the abuse, neglect or exploitation they suffered was reported to the police or resulted in criminal prosecution.
-For more information on the project, please contact Supervising Attorney Emily Miller at 734-998-6100 x 622.
+For more information on the project, please contact Managing Attorney Emily Miller at 734-998-6100 x 622.